RedWn/Source-Safe/README.md

 ## Introduction

 The application is divided into two parts: the front-end and the back-end.
-The front-end, which is what you're currently viewing, is written in Dart using the Flutter framework.
-The back-end can be found [here](https://github.com/IyadAlanssary/Source-Safe).
+The back-end, which is what you're currently viewing, is written in PHP using Laravel.
+The front-end can be found [here](https://github.com/IyadAlanssary/Source-Safe).

 ## Features